South Wentworthville

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-South Wentworthville has 68 active public transport stops, all serving buses.
-These stops are covered by 25 different routes, together offering 2,001 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents usually located 128 meters from the nearest stop.
+South Wentworthville has 68 active public transport stops, all of which are bus stops.
+These stops are served by 25 different routes that together facilitate 2001 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 128 meters from the nearest stop.
+Most residents commute outward due to the area's residential nature.
+Cars remain the dominant mode of transport at 82%, followed by train at 8% and bus at 6%.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport